Linnk/romance/README.md

-# Romance - ORM / ActiveRecord abstraction
+# Romance - ORM / DataMapper abstraction

-A prototype draft for my future ORM / ActiveRecord abstraction.
+A prototype draft for my future ORM / DataMapper abstraction.

 Disclosure: This is yet experimental.
 DO NOT USE IT JUST YET.